joaogarrido98/joaogarrido98/README.md

 *   🌍  I'm based in Liverpool but I'm Portuguese
 *   ✉️  You can contact me at [joao.melo.garrido@gmail.com](mailto:joao.melo.garrido@gmail.com)
-*   🚀  I'm currently working on my final year project using flutter and ktor
+*   🚀  I'm currently working on my final year project using flutter, ktor, vue.js and webrtc.
-*   🧠  I'm learning Vue.js and very interested in learning best practices of coding
-*   🤝  I'm open to collaborating on small projects or open source projects
 *   ⚡  I'm extremely enthusiastic about kotlin

 ### Skills